shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 ```
 So, here, we use "\`" ( backtick ) to create the strings.

-Another interesting usecase of the template strings is, for variable interpolation.
+Another interesting usecase of the template strings is variable interpolation.
 In ES5, we cannot do interpolation, but we can achieve similar by replacing the string with regular expressions or by manually appending the variable to the string.
 For example,

 ```javascript
 // Using + operator